iloveicedgreentea/py-madvr/README.md

 Support for IP based controls for MadVR Envy

-Supports real time notifications and wake on lan.
+Supports real time notifications and commands

 ## Commands
 Command structure follows the same in the manual https://madvrenvy.com/wp-content/uploads/EnvyIpControl.pdf?r=112a